Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 highlighted in yellow as either “Active” or “Archived” – which you can change by clicking on the button (when the button is yellow, it is selected).
-This setting only affects whether an assessment is included into an APK file.
+This setting only affects whether an assessment is included into an APK file; when you export your APK file from the Tangerine Wizard, only 'Active' assessments will be included.
 An assessment’s status has no effect on data – both
 ***Active*** and ***Archived*** instruments can receive data being uploaded from tablets.
 Your ability to edit subtests is also unaffected by the assessment’s status.